2025 Solar Incentives Guide for Cloverleaf, TX - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The Clean Energy Credit is valid until 2035.
 Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
 This amount will be decreased slightly each year until the end of the current program.
 Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Cloverleaf solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Cloverleaf solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives